-I don’t think Emotional Intelligence 2.0 does a great job at outlining the curret state of scientific research.
+I don’t think Emotional Intelligence 2.0 does a great job at outlining the current state of scientific research.

-I think it can actually muddle the water for most people to understand emotional intelligence, life success and the impact of emotional intelligence on success (and relationships).
+I think it can actually muddle the water for most people who want to understand emotional intelligence, life success and the impact of emotional intelligence on success (and relationships).

-It can be useful in a few ways, such as in pushing people to listen more to their own emotions.
+It can still be useful in a few ways though, such as in pushing people to listen more to their own emotions.